Teddy Afro: Personal life

-Teddy lives in Addis Ababa.
-He has been married to Ethiopian actress, model, and producer Amleset Muchie since 27 September 2012.
-She was behind one of his music videos "Mar eske Tuwaf (Fikir Eske Meqabir) as a director. " They have four children; two daughters and two sons.
+Tewodros has been married to Ethiopian actress, model, and producer Amleset Muchie.
+She was behind one of his music videos "Mar eske Tuwaf", a rendition of Love to the Grave (Fikir Eske Meqabir), serving as a director.
+Their wedding took place on 27 September 2012 at Sheraton Hotel, attended by family members, close friends and fellow musicians.
+They have four children; two daughters and two sons.
+The couple currently lives in Addis Ababa.

-On 6 December 2006, Teddy was jailed for four years in connection with an alleged hit-and-run incident during the 2005 Ethiopian general election.
-He was accused with driving under the influence when he rammed a 40 years old homeless man.
+Tewodros was apprehended on 6 December 2006 in connection with an alleged hit-and-run incident during the 2005 Ethiopian general election.
+He was accused with driving under the influence and hitting a forty-year-old homeless man.
 The government sentenced him to six years in prison, and fined with 18000 birr ($1,755).
 With good behavior, Teddy was released in August 2009.

 Artistry

-Teddy's earlier work was solely based on reggae fusion but gradually turned with Ethiopian music employing traditional vibrato vocals, and itchy triplet of "Amhara sound".
+Teddy's earlier work was solely based on reggae fusion but gradually turned with Ethiopian music employing traditional vibrato vocals, and itchy triplet of "Ethiopia sound".

 Award

 In 2021, Teddy received an honorary doctorate from Gondar University.
 He went to Gondar with his wife to accept the honorary award in person.